 An arrangement with the Howard National Bank and Trust Company of Burlington enables students to open and maintain regular checking accounts through the University Bursar's Office.
 Applications for new accounts, deposits to individual accounts, and orders for checkbooks are accepted during office hours in the Bursar's Office.
-The bank's normal charge of $12\frac{1}{2}$ ¢ per check is made for this service.
-The Bursar's Office cashes small personal checks for students in good standing on presentation of a current student identification card.
+The bank's normal charge of $121/2\phi$ per check is made for this service.
+The University Store cashes small personal checks for students in good standing on presentation of a current student identification card.